JuliaRobotics/Caesar.jl/docs/src/examples/basic_slamedonut.md

 Next consider the vehicle moving a distance of `50` units---and by design the direction of travel is not known---to the next true position.
 The video above gives away the vehicle position with the cyan line, showing travel in the shape of a lower case 'e'.
-Finally, to speed things up, lets write a function that handles the travel (pseudo odometry factors between positions) and ranging measurement factors to beacons.
+The following function handles (pseudo odometry) factors as range-only between positions and range-only measurement factors to beacons as the vehice travels.

 ```julia
 function vehicle_drives_to!(fgl::FactorGraph, pos_sym::Symbol, GTp::Dict, GTl::Dict; measurelimit::R=150.0) where {R <: Real}